jakubl7545/winWizard/readme.md

 # Win Wizard

-* Author: Oriol Gómez, current maintenance by Łukasz Golonka
+* Author: Oriol Gómez, current maintenance by Lukasz Golonka
 * NVDA compatibility: 2019.3 and beyond

 This add-on allows you to perform some operations on the focused window or the process associated with it.